ljskatt/ServerStatus/README.md

 ============

 **Remote Servers**:
-* PHP5, currently php_exec needs to be enabled in order to get the uptime.
+* PHP, currently php_exec needs to be enabled in order to get the uptime.
 * Web Server (lighttpd, apache2, nginx, etc.)
 * You do **NOT** need a database running on the remote servers.

 **Master Server**:
-* PHP5 + PHP5_CURL
+* PHP7 + PHP7_CURL
 * Web Server (lighttpd, apache2, nginx, etc.)
 * mySQL server unless you choose to use a remote mySQL server.